timm/tested/docs/onExplain.md

 - and we can change mid acceleration from 20 to 30
 - both of which is _less_ that the improvements seen

-==> your challenge, can you reduce this explanation tax?
+==> Your challenge, can you reduce this explanation tax?

 ### Explanation Variance
-Recall that the explanation variance comes from 20 repeated runs with different random number seeds:
+Recall that the explanation variance comes from 20 repeated runs with different random number seeds.
+We find:
+- six different kinds of rules
+- of which 15/20 say `origin` is the key factor;
+- of which 2/20 take us to worse place;

 repeats|Model                    | selected instances | comment
 -|-------------------------|-----------------------------------------|-------